 1. She’ll Question Your Intentions

-If you wait too long before you ask her out, she will ask how long you’ve been feeling that way.
-If you said two, three, four years, the friendship would seem like a little bit of a lie to her.
+If you wait too long to ask her out, she may start wondering how long you’ve had these feelings for her.
+If you told her two, three, or four years, she might feel like you were stretching the truth about your friendship with her.

 She’ll start to question your intentions because it’s been so long and you didn’t tell her.
 You don’t want that to happen.